tronprotocol/pm/TRON Core Devs Meetings/Meeting 56.md

     Additionally, we added a connection management page.
 The bottom of the home screen now displays currently authorized DApps in real-time, and users can manage their "Connected Wallets" and "Authorized DApps" from a single page.

     On a more granular level, we've introduced Skeleton Screens for the "All Assets" and "Transaction Details" pages, and optimized the UI prompts for weak network environments.
-The Settings page and the web-based interface for Account Permission Management have also been completely revamped.
+The Settings pages and the web-based interface for Account Permission Management features have also been refined.

     Overall, the core functionalities remain the same; this update is all about improving operational efficiency through better UI and interaction logic.
 Any questions on this?